Lonmin turns a corner as production bounces back

 Lonmin said last year it had lost 110,000 ounces of production and scaled back long-term plans to boost output and sales.
 Meanwhile rival producer Anglo American (AAL.L) said on Friday its quarterly production figures had been badly dented by the strikes. <ID:L6N0AU1Q8>

+But Lonmin's trading update, ahead of its annual meeting on Thursday, offered some reassurance for investors.

-"The results were quite significantly ahead of where I'd expected them to be," said Panmure analyst Alison Turner.
+"The results were quite significantly ahead of where I'd expected them to be in Q1, the ramp-up following the strike is going better than expected," said Alison Turner, an analyst at Panmure Gordon.

 "They had a very, very bad year last year on a number of fronts but they've now got the balance sheet addressed and operationally they seem to be doing very well, that underpins what is happening in the share price," she added.